peterussell/peterussell.github.io/_posts/2021-08-22-cs-refresher-intro.md

 If you want to join in I've set up a
 [CS Refresher GitHub repository](https://github.com/peterussell/cs-refresher.git).
-As I work through the topics I'll summarise notes on whatever I've been learning about, write some example code, and add a copy of the notes on this site.
+As I work through the topics I'll summarise notes on whatever I've been learning about, write some example code, and copy the notes over to this site as well.